pgaston/teleopros2/README.md

 # TeleOp on ROS2 using WebRTC
 ## for ROS2 alone, or via the NVidia docker setup for Jetson (Orin) Nano/x86

-(Currently using Humble, migrating to Iron.)
+(Currently using ROS@2 Humble, that seems to be the currently supported version by NVidia.)

 The use case is for teleoperation of a ROS2 robot, providing:
 - teleop control:
-  - view image from robot over internet
+  - view image from robot over internet (efficiently using WebRTC)
   - control robot, using either controls on screen of tilt on mobile devices
-- efficient transport using WebRTC - both video and data
-- generally targeted at the NVidia stack, but not required.
+- targeted at the NVidia Jetson Orin Nano stack, but not absolutely required.

 ![TeloOp Screenshots](https://github.com/pgaston/teleopros2/assets/3617755/0f7b2586-aba4-4f4a-a859-2769d794dad7)